chikadim/attempt-bank/README.md

 1. `heroku/python`
 2. `heroku/nodejs`

-Next, go to the Deploy tab, select deployment method, and deploy.
+Next, go to the Deploy tab, select deployment method, and then deploy.

 [Back to Table of contents](#table-of-contents)